 Dr. Tony Chung

 Dr Chung graduated with a Bachelor of Science from UNSW, before pursuing a PhD in Physics.
 He has over ten years’ experience in private tutoring, as well as four years teaching in universities.
-Since 2013, he has been the Head Teacher of Maths and LOTE at Pal Buddhist School.
+Dr Chung has been a Mathematics teacher of Pal Buddhist School since its inauguration in 2013.
 Dr Chung believes that Maths is the expression of pure logic; on the other hand, it is the practical tool used by all fields of science.

 Mr Chong graduated from Macquarie University with a Diploma of Education.
 He is the former Manager of a mentoring program, the Inspiring Leadership Program, which links university students with high school students.
 Since then he has taught both History and English at Pal Buddhist School, two subjects he believes are fundamental to students to discover themselves and the world around them.
 He chose to pursue a career in education because of inspirational teachers in his own life.
 At Pal Buddhist School, he says that everyone, young and old, can learn from each other.